Appliance of statistics

 — Robert V. Wills in Ground Skimmer, October 1975

 Accident reporting was not particularly efficient in 1975, despite Wills’ efforts, which included a network of hang glider pilots sending in summaries from several countries and his own perusing of hang gliding magazines from around the world.
 An accident he missed on this occasion was a standard Rogallo that stalled too high on final approach to the hot and dusty landing field.
 It dived automatically in recovering from the stall and it was flying almost horizontally, but too fast for a safe landing, when the control frame base tube made contact with the ground.
-I was nearby and I ran towards the crash, hoping that somebody else would get there first, which they did.
+This author was nearby and he ran towards the crash, hoping that somebody else would get there first, which they did.
 (Fortunately, a qualified first aider.)
 The pilot’s right wrist was badly broken.

 A serious consequence of poor information flow, which this USHGA initiative sought to address, is illustrated by the threat posed by an apparently trivial thing; lace hooks in hiking boots.
 See Lace hooks in Dangers of hang gliding.